 Your cat may keep you awake because it is hungry.

+Why your cat keeps you awake, because he is hungry?
 As the title says, your cat may be keeping you awake because it is hungry.
 Just like ourselves who often will get a midnight snack before bed, your cat my want something too.
 Also with them being nocturnal their natural time to eat is once it gets dark.
 There are steps we can take to change this.

 Feed your cat late at night.

 We found that this one worked an absolute treat with our Nipper.
 At first it had its tea when we ate ours but by bed time it was playing up.
 So what we did was give it a large meal per day always an hour before we went to bed.
+Make sure to give them a great food.

 Just like when we eat a large meal we get sleepy and want to chill out and sleep it off.
 Our cats are the same and we found that Nipper would lay down and go to sleep after having its late tea!